magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 #### Resolved Issues

+-  **Cron-specific fixes**

    -  <!--MAGECLOUD-2427-->Changed the default cron job configuration settings for history lifetime from 3d (4320 min) to 1h (60 min) to prevent performance issues and deployment failures that can occur when the cron queue fills too quickly.

+   -  <!--MAGECLOUD-2445-->Improved the cron job management process during the deploy phase to prevent database locks and other critical issues.
+Now, all cron jobs stop during the deploy phase and restart after deployment completes.

+   -  <!--MAGECLOUD-2464-->Fixed an issue with the locking mechanism for scheduling consumers launched by cron jobs in {{site.data.var.ee}} versions 2.2.0 and later to prevent cron jobs from launching duplicate consumers.

 - <!-- MAGECLOUD-2182-->Fixed an issue with the [static content compression process]({{ site.baseurl }}/guides/v2.2/cloud/env/variables-intro.html) (`gzip`) that caused `not overwritten` and `no such file or directory` errors when referencing the compressed file during the deployment process.

 - <!--MAGECLOUD-2444-->Fixed an issue that prevented the `php ./vendor/bin/ece-tools config:dump` command from removing redundant sections from the `config.php` file during the dump process if the store locale is not specified.
 Now you can easily move your configuration files between environments.
-After updating to `ece-tools` v2002.0.13, regenerate older `config.php` files with the improved `config:dump` command.
+After you update to `ece-tools` v2002.0.13, regenerate older `config.php` files with the improved `config:dump` command.
 See [Configuration management for store settings]({{ page.baseurl }}/cloud/live/sens-data-over.html).

-- <!--MAGECLOUD-2556>Fixed an issue that caused an error during the deploy phase if the route configuration in the `.magento/routes.yaml` file redirects from a www domain to an [apex](https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp/) domain (also referred to as a *naked* domain).
+- <!--MAGECLOUD-2556-->Fixed an  issue that caused an error during the deploy phase if the route configuration in the `.magento/routes.yaml` file redirects from an [apex](https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp/) domain to a www domain.

 -  <!--MAGECLOUD-2520-->Fixed an issue with the `_merge` option for the [`SEARCH_CONFIGURATION`]({{ page.baseurl }}/cloud/env/variables-deploy.html#search_configuration) variable that caused incorrect merge results if you do not include the `engine` parameter in the updated `.magento.env.yaml` configuration file.
 Now, the merge operation correctly overwrites only the values you specify in the updated `.magento.env.yaml` without requiring you to set the `engine` parameter.

--  <!-- MAGECLOUD-2515-->Fixed a Redis configuration issue that incorrectly enabled session locking in {{site.data.var.ece}} v2.1.4 and later, which can cause slow performance and timeouts.
-Now, session locking is disabled by default in v2.1.4 and later.
-The error was caused by a change in the default behavior of the `disable_locking` parameter introduced in v1.3.4 of the Redis session handler—[php-redis-session-abstract](https://github.com/colinmollenhour/php-redis-session-abstract).
+-  <!-- MAGECLOUD-2515-->Fixed a Redis configuration issue that incorrectly enabled session locking for {{site.data.var.ece}} v2.1.11+ and v2.2.1+, which can cause slow performance and timeouts.
+Now, session locking is disabled by default.
+The issue was caused by a change in the default behavior of the `disable_locking` parameter introduced in v1.3.4 of the Redis session handler package [colinmollenhour/php-redis-session-abstract package](https://github.com/colinmollenhour/php-redis-session-abstract).

-- <!--MAGECLOUD-2464-->Fixed a compatibility issue in the `ece-tools` package that caused problems with cron queue management in {{site.data.var.ee}} versions 2.2 to 2.5.

 ## v2002.0.12